 You might think it’s Rovers, but that’s part of their actual name – same with Blackburn Rovers, for example.
 No, they are The Gas, because their old stadium was near a gas works that had quite the odor.
 Bristol City fans made fun of them for it, but being English, they took the insult as a matter of pride and carried on.
 So it’s come on, the Gas!

-They are also called the Pirates, and that’s the character you’ll see walking around the ground (right).
+They are also called the Pirates, and that’s the character you’ll see walking around the ground.

 They were founded in 1883, joined the Football League in 1920, and have never made the top flight of English football.
 The best they ever did was finish sixth in the Second Division, twice in the 1950s.
 Those were basically the glory years; they twice made the quarters of the FA Cup in that decade, the farthest they’ve ever gotten.

-14th in League One, FA Cup 3rd Round, League Cup 2nd Round.
+24th in League One (relegated), FA Cup 3rd Round, League Cup 1st Round

 Odd fact: This piece of land was originally called Buffalo Bill’s Field, because Bill played there in 1891.